 - 1. Distinguish data from information, discuss the characteristics of useful information, and explain how to determine the value of information. - 2.
-Explain the decisions an organization makes, the information needed to make them, and the major business processes present in most companies. - 3.
-Explain how an AIS adds value to an organization, how it affects and is affected by corporate strategy, and its role in a value chain.
+Explain the decisions an organization makes and the information needed to make them. - 3.
+Identify the information that passes between internal and external parties and an accounting information system (AIS). - 4.
+Describe the major business processes present in most companies. - 5.
+Explain what an AIS is and describe its basic functions. - 6.
+Discuss how an AIS can add value to an organization. - 7.
+Explain how an AIS and corporate strategy affect each other. - 8.
+Explain the role an AIS plays in a company's value chain.